yaasiinaxmed/Real-Estate-Project-Backend/README.md

 ### Create Property - POST
 #### Endpoint: `/api/properties/create`
+Create a new property listing.
+This endpoint is accessible to users with the "owner" role.
-This endpoint allows an authenticated user to create a new property in the real estate marketplace.
-It requires the following parameters in the request body:
+It requires the following parameters in the
+#### request body:

 | Parameter  | Type     | Required    | Description |
 |------------| -------- | ------------|-------------|